rfatolahzade/ParseChart/README.md

   -H "X-Parse-Application-Id: MyParseApps" \
   http://rfinland.net/parse/classes/GameScore
 ```
-As you can see old records also exists.
+As you can see old records also exist.